 This Data Processing Agreement (“Agreement”) is between HostM Web Hosting, a division of Intuitient Ltd, registered in England and Wales (reg. no. 10826281) at The Garden Suite, 23 Westfield Park, Redland, Bristol, BS6 6LT, United Kingdom (“the Supplier”) and the Client for web hosting and/or related services (“the Services”).

 This Agreement is an addendum to the Terms of Service (“TOS”) between the Supplier and the Client, hereafter referred to as the Parties.

 “Account-Level Security” refers to the security of the Client’s hosting accounts and other Services and the protection of any Personal Data processed through the involvement of such accounts including but not limited to the use of any applications or tools placed within said hosting accounts by the Client, any party authorized or instructed by the Client, or any unauthorized party due to the inadequate, improper, or absence of implementation of security measures on the part of the Client.

 “Data Controller” or “Controller” refers to an entity that determines the purposes and means of the processing of Personal Data.

 “Data Processor” or “Processor” refers to an entity that processes Personal Data on behalf of the Data Controller.

-“Data Protection Law” refers to, for the purposes of this Agreement, the data protection laws and regulations of the EU, the EEA, and their member states, including the GDPR and the UK DPA.
+“Data Protection Law” refers to, for the purposes of this Agreement, the data protection laws and regulations of the UK, Switzerland, and the EEA, including the UK DPA, the Swiss FADP, and the GDPR.